RWTH-OS/eduOS-rs/README.md

 ```

 At this point, the build process is identical between Linux and macOS.
-It is required to install the Rust toolchain, to check out the sources and to rebuild the Rust runtime using a
+It is required to install the Rust toolchain, to check out the sources, and to rebuild the Rust runtime using a
 bare-metal target without hardware floating point support.
 You have to use the nightly release channel, so please uninstall the previous Rust compiler, if you have one.